HistoriaOffical/docs/governance/basex.rst

 Add your voting address private key to Web App or Local Web App
 ---------------------------------------------------------------

 After you have registered your user on Web App (https://historia.network/).
-Note: If you are using the Historia Local Web App you do not need to register an account.

 Login to the Web App application and go to Masternodes->My Masternode, as seen below.